selabs-ur1/VV-ESIR-TP3/exercises/balanced-strings.md

 In this step we simulated the execution of our method according to the different tests we are going to run on it and reported which lines are executed and which are not.
 We noticed that at no point in our test set did we have a read check of `)` with an element at the top of the `(` stack.

-We therefore have a Statement coverage value of `22/23`.
+We therefore have a Statement coverage value of `22/23` statements.

 To do this we add this test: